Miriam Makeba

 attai1 wrote:

+Plus sir the Congress question and the US Supreme court and not forgetting the states that can oppose fiercely any DC policy.
 Everything is made in the US institutions for things ... not to change.
 Yes we can ?
-In fact set aside the effective political will in many situations no you can't change most of the times.
+In fact set aside the effective political will in many situations no you can't change most of the times. a whiteboi

 I mentioned before an interview with a French journalist who asked me (in October 2008) whether an Obama victory would mark the beginning os significant change for the better in America generally, and for Black America in particular.